Robert Zemeckis: Early life

-Robert Lee Zemeckis was born on May 14, 1952, in Chicago the son of Rosa (née Nespeca) and Alphonse Zemeckis.
-His father was Lithuanian-American while his mother was Italian-American.

-Zemeckis grew up on the South Side of the city.
-He attended a Catholic grade school and Fenger Academy High School.
-Zemeckis has said "the truth was that in my family there was no art.
-I mean, there was no music, there were no books, there was no theater...
-The only thing I had that was inspirational, was television—and it actually was."
+Robert Lee Zemeckis was born in Chicago on May 14, 1952, the son of Italian-American mother Rosa (née Nespeca) and Lithuanian-American father Alphonse Zemeckis.
+He grew up in a working-class family on Chicago's South Side, where he attended a Catholic grade school and Fenger Academy High School.
+He said of his childhood, "The truth was that in my family there was no art.
+I mean, there was no music, there were no books, there was no theater... the only thing I had that was inspirational was television."

-As a child, he loved television and was fascinated by his parents' 8 mm film home movie camera.
-Starting off by filming family events like birthdays and holidays, he gradually began producing narrative films with his friends that incorporated stop-motion work and other special effects.
-Along with enjoying movies, Zemeckis remained an avid TV watcher.
-"You hear so much about the problems with television," he said, "but I think that it saved my life."
-Television gave Zemeckis his first glimpse of a world outside of his blue-collar upbringing; specifically, he learned of the existence of film schools on an episode of The Tonight Show Starring Johnny Carson.

-After seeing Bonnie and Clyde with his father and being heavily influenced by it, Zemeckis decided that he wanted to go to film school.
-His parents disapproved of the idea, Zemeckis later said, "But only in the sense that they were concerned... for my family and my friends and the world that I grew up in, this was the kind of dream that really was impossible.
-My parents would sit there and say, 'Don't you see where you come from?
+As a child, Zemeckis loved television and was fascinated by his parents' 8 mm film home movie camera.
+Starting off by filming family events like birthdays and holidays, he gradually began producing narrative films with his friends that incorporated stop-motion work and other visual effects.
+He remained an avid television viewer, about which he later said, "You hear so much about the problems with television but I think that it saved my life."
+Television gave him his first glimpse of a world outside of his upbringing, specifically after he learned that film schools existed from an episode of The Tonight Show Starring Johnny Carson.
+After seeing Bonnie and Clyde with his father, he decided that he wanted to go to film school.
+His parents disapproved of the idea.
+He later clarified that they disapproved "only in the sense that they were concerned" because "this was the kind of dream that really was impossible" for family and my friends in the world he grew up in.
+He said, "My parents would sit there and say, 'Don't you see where you come from?
 You can't be a movie director.'
 I guess maybe some of it I felt I had to do in spite of them, too."